 Roses have long been a standard Valentine’s Day present, but these thorny beauties can have a few dangers for dogs.
 The most obvious one is the thorns, which can cause pain and discomfort if your dog stands on one.
 But also if your pooch is prone to eating flowers, this can cause pain in the mouth, as well as stomach upsets and bowel obstruction if a lot of the flower head or stem is eaten.

 A nice alternative to roses, a bunch of lilies can look great on your mantelpiece, but they contain harmful toxins on the petals, leaves, pollen and even in the vase water that if ingested by your dog can cause an upset stomach.
-For cat owners, it’s worth knowing these flowers are highly toxic and exposure can cause serious kidney failure, so keep them well away from felines.
+It’s worth knowing these flowers are highly toxic for cat owners, and exposure can cause serious kidney failure, so keep them well away from felines.

 Chocolate Covered Raisins